Chicago Waldorf School - Board of Trustees

 Gordon is a longtime friend of the Chicago Waldorf School.
 He served a previous stint on the CWS Board during the 1970s and 80s.
 He is retired from a business career that involved information technology and executive recruiting.
 His employers included IBM Corp., Transunion Corp. and Andersen Consulting (now Accenture).
 He co-founded an executive recruiting firm in Chicago that he directed until his retirement.
 He is a member of the General Anthroposophical Society (founded by Rudolf Steiner) and has served on boards of related organizations, including: Rudolf Steiner College; Anthroposophic Press, Inc. (SteinerBooks); and the Anthroposophical Society in America.
 His late wife, Rose Edwards, in her role as a faculty member of the Arcturus Rudolf Steiner Education Program, was a teacher, mentor and/or colleague of several current CWS faculty members.
 Now single, Gordon lives in Chicago, is active in the anthroposophical movement and enjoys traveling.

-John Figiel, Vice President & Co-Chair of the Governance Committee
+John Figiel, Vice President & Chair of the Capital Campaign Committee

 Leukos Goodwin, Administrative Director